Classical and quantum dispersion-free coherent propagation by tailoring multi-modal coupling: Introductory Comments

-There is a vast amount of work \cite{Book}-\cite{Book2} related the dispersion problem and the method developed here has unavoidable overlap with several of them.
-The method that we suggest provides dispersion along the fiber/waveguide by perturbing the translation symmetry similarly to fiber Bragg gratings \cite{Brag} and the tailoring of photonic band structures techniques \cite{PBG}.
-This also assumes availability of mode couplers which have been extensively used in the design of dispersion compensation filters for two \cite{TwoModes} and higher number of modes \cite{HighModes}.
-Furthermore, for the development of the method we borrow previously developed ideas \ for implementing quantum control \cite{Vlad} over compact semigroups \cite{FE}.
-The main contribution of our method is that the discrepancy in the mode dispersion laws can be compensated\textit{ up to any predetermined order} $k$ of the Taylor expansion around a given operational signal frequency, in complete analogy with the regime of Quantum Error Protection \cite{Vlad} ,\cite{QEP} and similar to the regime of Dynamic Decoupling \cite{DD}.
-Moreover in the case where advanced tailoring of the dispersions' laws is possible, the method can be extended to compensate for higher than quadratic order dispersions.
+The suggested method provides dispersionless propagation along the fiber/waveguide by perturbing the translational symmetry similarly to fiber Bragg gratings \cite{FiberGratings, Brag} and photonic band structures \cite{PBG, PBG2}.
+This becomes feasible via scatterers or mode couplers like those used in the design of dispersion compensation filters for two \cite{TwoModes, TwoModes2, TwoModes3} and higher number of modes \cite{HighModes}.The followed approach also bears some resemblance to multimode interferometers \cite{Sold1995}, where several propagating modes are constructively or destructively aggregated to formulate desired wavefront patterns.
+Importantly, there are also similarities with Talbot effect \cite{Talbot}, namely the periodically repeated self-imaging in a diffraction grating; indeed, the described concept concerns a link between two distant points (emitter, receiver) and thus repeats inevitably its unit cell and its, theoretically, dispersion-free response.
+The main contribution of our method is that the discrepancy in the mode dispersion laws can be compensated up to any order $k$ of the Taylor expansion around a given operational signal frequency, in complete analogy with the regime of quantum error protection \cite{Vlad, QEP} and similarly to the approach of dynamic decoupling \cite{DD}.
+Moreover, the described scheme can be extended to compensate for higher than quadratic order distortion, once more advanced tailoring of the dispersion laws is possible.